thierryc/hues/README.md

 # hues [HYOOZ]

-Hues [HYOOZ] is a very simple __zero-dependency__ javascript (tiny) tested colour library built for accessibility, RGBa and HSLa manupulation.
+Hues [HYOOZ] is a very simple __zero-dependency__ javascript (tiny) tested color library built for accessibility, RGBa and HSLa manupulation.

 Color Hues, Tints, Shades, and Tones, Hues is just another word for colors. 🙃